chARpack/chARpack.github.io/src/routes/manual/00-getting_started/01-installation.md

 title: Installation
 ---

+## Disclaimer
+The here described installation process is for developers.
+Currently, non-dev users have to go through the same installation process.
+However, in the future we're going to offer a binary installation that makes chARp a lot more accessible.

 ## Unity
 Since chARp is developed using the game engine Unity, we first need to install it.
-Go to the [download page of Unity](https://unity.com/download) and download Unity Hub on your computer.
+Go to the <a href="https://unity.com/download" target="_blank">download page of Unity</a> and download Unity Hub on your computer.
 Unity Hub is a management tool that will help you download and install different versions of Unity.
 Once the download is complete, run the installer and follow the on-screen instructions to install Unity Hub.
-Here we need to install the correct version of Unity which is [2021.3.12f1](unityhub://2021.3.12f1/8af3c3e441b1).
+Here we need to install the correct version of Unity which is <a href="unityhub://2021.3.12f1/8af3c3e441b1" target="_blank">2021.3.12f1</a>.
 You can also download the newest version of Unity and update the project, but this is **not recommended**.
-Download and install version [2021.3.12f1](unityhub://2021.3.12f1/8af3c3e441b1) of Unity.
+Download and install version <a href="unityhub://2021.3.12f1/8af3c3e441b1" target="_blank">2021.3.12f1</a> of Unity.
 Make sure that you add the modules **Universal Windows Platform Build** and **Windows Build Support (IL2CPP)** to be able to deploy chARp on the HoloLens2.

 > Unity also installs **Visual Studio (VS) 2019 Community Edition**  by default.